jduchateau/GRAPE/docs/start.md

 # Getting started

-This tutorial assumes that you’re already familiar with knowledge graphs and RDF (Resource Description Framework).
-And after settings things up, we will create a simple RML mapping from JSON and CSV to create a simple Graph with people and movies.
+This tutorial assumes that you are already familiar with knowledge graphs and RDF (Resource Description Framework).
+After setting up the environment, we will create a simple RML mapping to transform data from JSON and CSV files into an RDF graph representing people and movies.

 ???
 QUESTION "Need help?"
     If at some point you need help, [create an issue](https://gitlab.uliege.be/JakubDuchateau/grape/-/issues/new) if you have one, or drop us an email: [Jakub Duchateau](https://www.uliege.be/cms/c_9054334/fr?uid=u190657){ target="_blank" }.